Hadokane/CI_PP2_HUG/README.md

 ---

-In the above User & Site owner stories, I addressed ways in which I could meet the established goals.
-Establishing required features for the pursuit of these.
+In the above User & Site owner stories, I addressed ways in which I could meet the the defined goals, establishing a list of required features for the pursuit of these.

 In the interest of avoiding "feature creep" and maintaining an agile approach to the development of this game, I will further elaborate on the features required below.